Leticijak/my-website/README.md

 ## Getting Started

-This is Next.js with styled components
+This is my personal website made with  Next.js using styled components

 ```